 Sustained exposure can result in noise-induced hearing loss, but many don’t realize that noise-induced hearing loss is not reversible.
 Fortunately, it is preventable.
 This makes dental earplugs a savvy choice for hygienists and assistants alike.

 Riding at speed exposes your ears to extreme wind noise of more than 100 decibels, which is similar to the level of sound we are exposed to in a nightclub.
 Noise at this level can cause hearing loss in less than 15 minutes.

-Over time, noise and wind exposure whilst riding a motorcycle can not only damage hearing but lead to conditions such as surfer’s ear, which sees the ear grow extra bone in the ear canal.
+Over time, noise and wind exposure whilst riding a motorcycle can damage hearing and lead to conditions such as surfer’s ear, which sees the ear grow extra bone in the ear canal.
 The body does this to protect itself against the elements.
-Perfect for either touring and racing, Alpine Motosafe Earplugs PRO protects your ears from the wind and help eliminate that post-ride ringing.
+Perfect for either touring or racing, Earplugs For Racing protects your ears from the wind and helps eliminate that post-ride ringing.

 5. Festival & Concert-Goers

 Watching your favorite bands play live shouldn’t be at the expense of your ear health.
 The average concert cranks at 100 to 140 decibels.
-Sadly, what many people don’t know is that hearing damage can occur at levels over 85 decibels.
-This means that the chances of a concert-goer damaging their ears is quite high.
+Sadly, many people don’t know that hearing damage can occur at levels over 85 decibels.
+This means that the chances of a concert-goer damaging their ears are quite high.

 While general soft foam earplugs are a great form of protection, they are not ideal for concerts.
-Alpine PartyPlug Earplugs are designed to reduce noise to a safe level without compensating for the quality of music being heard.
+Alpine PartyPlug Earplugs are designed to reduce noise to a safe level without compensating for the music’s quality.
 It’s just like turning down the volume a smidge.